My80vette/LangChainFAANG/README.md

 This section will be updated regularly to showcase the progress of the "Daily Grind" agent.

+* **[3/18/24]**: UI setup complete, happy with the basic layout and look, we have a good way to view tasks, and contanerization looks great, so I feel confident in moving forward to the deeper AI integration!
+Lots of fun new features im thinking of adding!
 * **[3/17/24]**: Initial project setup complete.
 GitHub repository created.
 Basic file structure established (`agent.py`, `planner.py`, etc.).
 Langchain library installed.
 * **[3/17/24]**: High-level system design flushed out and documented.
 Understanding of core interactions established.

 ## Planned Features (Future Enhancements)